ajkavanagh/vimwiki-publishing-system/docs/02-how-it-works.md

 ### Tags & Categories

-These are essentially a string => [`SourceContext`] items.
+These are essentially a string => [`SourcePageContext`] items.
 It almost certainly needs to be a list of those strings, so it's probably a list of tuples, or a mapping and then the tags can be extacted as keys.

 ### Diary pages